cleeper-fly/McaseMining/README.md

-Mining clinical knowledge on gene-disease and gene-phenotype associations for Mendelian disiases
+Mining clinical knowledge on gene-disease and gene-phenotype associations for Mendelian diseases